Hailey0528/CarND-Vehicle-Detection/writeup.md

 ### Sliding Window Search

-#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?

-For the sliding windows I have chosen 4 different size
+For the sliding windows I have chosen 4 different sizes.
+The vehicle that appears smaller, will be near the horizon.
+Therefore for the larger window size, the overlap will be smaller.

 | Number  |   x_start_stop        | y_start_stop   |  window size   | overlap       |
 |:-------:|:-------------:|:-------------:|:-------------:|:-------------:|